GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 }
 ```

-The "Mutations" module acts as an upstream dependency for all modules containing mutations.
+The **Mutations** module acts as an upstream dependency for all modules containing mutations.
 This allows us to remove all mutations from the GraphQL schema simply by disabling this module.

 ## Returning a “Payload” Object or the Mutated Entity